My 15 Favourite Things to Do in Wrocław, Poland

 A close-up shot of a tortoise leaning against a stone inside the Africarium in Wrocław

-Again, if you’ve been reading this blog, you may remember the post about my visit at Malta National Aquarium.
-I was absolutely gutted when we failed to snap the perfect shot with stingrays swimming right next to us (I just really like stingrays, okay?)… Who would’ve thought my dream would finally come true 3 years later, and much closer to home!
-I could’ve easily spent an entire afternoon walking around the africarium and the photos we took that day still put a smile on my face.
+If you’ve been following this blog, you might recall the post about my visit to the Malta National Aquarium where we missed a perfect photo opportunity with swimming stingrays.
+Little did I know that my dream would come true 3 years later, and much closer to home!
+I could’ve happily spent an entire afternoon wandering around the Africarium, and the photos we took still bring a smile to my face.

-7. Get closer to nature in the gorgeous Botanical Garden
+7. Get in touch with nature in the stunning Botanical Garden

-We almost skipped the next place on this list because we assumed it wouldn’t differ much from the Japanese Garden we’d previously visited.
-Thank goodness my boyfriend’s sister called him on the last day and said the Botanical Garden was a must-see!
-We called an Uber shortly after to explore what soon became one of our favourite places in Wrocław.
+We nearly passed on visiting this location, thinking it might not be much different from the Japanese Garden we’d seen earlier.
+Lucky for us, Mac’s sister called him and insisted that the Botanical Garden was a must-see, leading us to call an Uber and explore what quickly became one of our favourite spots in Wrocław.

 Various trees and pink ivy-covered buildings at the Botanical Garden of the University of Wrocław